 My name is Charalambos Christodoulou and I have completed my LLB in law at the University of Nicosia and graduated in 2017 and I am now a LLB student at the University of central Lancashire (Uclan) Cyprus, specialising in Financial and Commercial law, and I am expected to graduate in 2018.
 While I was at the University of Nicosia I was helping one of my professors with law related tasks amongst other things.
 In addition I have done voluntary work for an AIDS campaign in South Africa to raise awareness of the virus and the effects it has.
 I am currently an intern at ICLAIM in Uclan Cyprus, I am working on building a user friendly platform for consumers when they have a dispute with their traders and ways in which the dispute can be solved without the need for formal legal proceedings and court appearances, and this is affectively an alternative dispute resolution (ADR) platform for consumers.

 My name is Daniela Amura and I am an LLB student at the University of Central Lancashire Cyprus.
-I have been devoting a lot of my time to grasp and analyze the roots of the major problems in the surrounding me societies.
-My observations of disputes, occurring in different countries under a different context, and the innocent victims of these conflicts have ignited my interest in the study of the different methods and philosophies leading to relative solutions.
-I have engaged myself with educational programs which prompt the distribution of cultural awareness, while closely working with interested individuals.
-In the process, I have privately initiated introductory Arabic and English language courses, with the aim to get a better understanding of the different tools and challenges of integration and the possibilities of embedding the pillars of constructive diversity into the individualistic development of those whom I could reach.
-I have been interacting mainly with children and young people, who are either voluntarily engaged in such activities, or who are in underprivileged conditions.
+Throughout the past academic year, I have devoted a lot of time in expanding my knowledge on the major issues plaguing various societies in the world.
+My observations of disputes, occurring in different countries and contexts and in particular, the ramifications these disputes can have on innocent victims of these conflicts have ignited my interest in the study of dispute resolution.
+I have undertaken educational programs which encourage the distribution of cultural awareness, while closely working with interested individuals.
+In the process, I have also privately initiated introductory Arabic and English language courses, with the aim of getting a better understanding of the different challenges of integration.
+I have interacted mainly with children and young people, who are either voluntarily engaged in such activities, or who are in underprivileged conditions.
 I have also worked as a liaison officer for the European Council in Cyprus.

 Machi Taifour (2017-2018)